 How can you change your eating habits?
 The best way to start is with small steps!

 We had the opportunity to talk with celebrity nutritionist Keri Gans, author of The Small Change Diet: 10 Steps to a Thinner, Healthier You.
-It might sound crazy but Gans - a renowned New York City based dietician - emphasizes the idea that diets just don't work.
+Gans – a renowned New York City based dietician – emphasizes the idea that diets just don’t work.

 Instead, she recommends simple changes to the way you eat; more like lifestyle adjustments than the usual diet restrictions.
 For example, one of our favorite tips is to eat well-rounded meals for breakfast, lunch, dinner, and two snacks.
 We were also pretty excited to learn we can burn some extra calories just by fidgeting all day!
 You can check out the full interview below.

 ModernMom: Is breakfast truly the most important meal of the day?